b-lukaszuk/BS_wJ_eng/contents/the_answer.md

 it, e.g. `dec2baseN`.
 Use the latter to test numerical systems of the base 2 ([binary](https://en.wikipedia.org/wiki/Binary_number)) to 16 ([hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal)) and see which numbers multiplied by each other give 42.
-Check if the question and the answer make sense in any of the different [positional number systems](https://en.wikipedia.org/wiki/Positional_notation).
+Check if both the question and the answer make sense in any of the different [positional number systems](https://en.wikipedia.org/wiki/Positional_notation).